coda/packs-sdk/docs/guides/basics/parameters/index.md

 Use the `Boolean` parameter type to pass a boolean (true/false) to your formula.
 Coda will pass the value to the `execute` function as a [JavaScript Boolean][mdn_boolean].

-### Dates
+### Dates {: .dates}

 Use the `Date` parameter type to pass a date value to your formula.
 Coda will automatically apply the [`ToDateTime()`][ToDateTime] formula to the input and pass it to the `execute` function as a [JavaScript Date][mdn_date].

 JavaScript Date objects can only represent a specific moment in time.
 This means that they can't easily represent less specific concepts like a day (regardless of time), a time (regardless of day), or duration.
 Coda handles those column types using the following logic:

 - **Date** values will be converted into a datetime representing midnight on that day in the document's timezone.
 - **Time** and **Duration** values will be converted a datetime that is that much time past midnight on 1899-12-30[^1], in the document's timezone.
-For example, "12 hours" in a document set to UTC will be passed as `1899-12-30T12:00:00.000Z`.
+For example, the duration "12 hours" in a document set to "America/New York" will be passed as `Sat Dec 30 1899 12:00:00 GMT-0500 (Eastern Standard Time)`.

-!!! warning "Dates and timezones"
+!!! warning "Timezone shifting"
     Because of how timezones work in Coda and JavaScript, the date passed into the parameter may appear different in your Pack code.
-See the [Dates & times][dates] guide for more information.
+See the [Timezones guide][timezones] for more information.

 ### Lists